GCSO Command Staff

 Detention Officer Lieutenant Carlson’s responsibilities include managing and coordinating the safe custody, care and control of inmates, supervising assigned staff activities and training, and taking appropriate safety measures in compliance with court orders and policies and procedures.

-Detention Officer Lieutenant Kenney's responsibilities include coordination of training and certification through FEMA and the National Institute of Jail Operations for all detention staff.
-Ensuring compliance with all local, state and federal guidelines and statutes and maintaining compliance with all policies and procedures.
-He also helps coordinate staff activities and trainings.
+Detention Officer Lieutenant Kenney's responsibilities include coordination of training and certification for all detention staff.
+Coordinating through resources such as the National Institute of Jail Operations and FEMA, Lt.
+Kenney ensures compliance with all local, state and federal guidelines and statutes, while also maintaining compliance with all policies and procedures.